dell/ansible-vxrail/README.md

 ## Running Ansible Modules

 The Ansible server must be configured with Python library for VxRail Ansible Utility to run the Ansible playbooks.
-The [Documents]( https://github.com/dell/ansible-vxrail/tree/1.0.0/docs ) provide information on different Ansible modules along with their functions and syntax.
+The [Documents]( https://eos2git.cec.lab.emc.com/vxrail/ansible-vxrail/tree/master/docs ) provide information on different Ansible modules along with their functions and syntax.
 The parameters table in the Product Guide provides information on various parameters which needs to be configured before running the modules.

-## Results
-Each module returns the updated state and details of the entity, for example, if you are using the Volume module, all calls will return the updated details of the volume.
-A sample result is shown in each module's documentation.